Our top tips!

 If you’re someone who enjoys revising in groups, make sure the group is not bigger than two or three people.
 As group sizes increase, you’re more likely to lose focus and have off-topic conversations.
 Avoid going off topic as best as you can, and hold each other accountable to maintaining focus on your work.

 Create revision timetables

 A revision timetable can be very helpful.
 Some people benefit from a completely structured day, while others struggle to stick to a full timetable.
 If this is the case for you, it can be a good idea to write a to-do list, rather than a detailed timetable.
 Make sure not to overestimate how much you can get done!

 How can I get into the best mindset before my exams?

 Feeling nervous before an exam is normal, and often these nerves can even be helpful.
 Some people get ‘test anxiety’, which causes nervousness before an exam.
-There are ways that you can mitigate anxiety and nerves, which helps to ensure that you are in the best possible headspace before an exams.

 The night before an exam

 - Stop revising at least an hour before your usual bedtime.
 Late-night revision won’t be effective, and if you don’t get a good night’s sleep you won’t be able to perform at your best.

 - Pack everything you need so it is ready for the morning and you won’t forget anything.